 Energy, conservation and sustainability are being embraced at a rapid rate in the building industry.
-Promoted as essential operational and performance-based requirements, their application is currently limited to a narrow field of new buildings.
+Promoted as essential operational and performance-based requirements, their application is usually limited to the narrow field of new buildings.

 NSCES, the Australia ICOMOS National Scientific Committee for Energy and Sustainability, acknowledges and promotes the notion and application of sustainability and energy efficiency and its wide application to the environment, not just to buildings (new, existing or heritage-listed).
 To cover this broad application, the term ‘heritage place’ is included in the objectives.